maldoinc/wireup/docs/pages/migrate_to_wireup/index.md

 # Migrate to Wireup

-This section contains migration guides for teams moving to Wireup from other Python dependency-injection approaches.
+This section contains migration guides for teams moving to Wireup from other Python dependency-injection systems.

 ## FastAPI (from `Depends`)